BrightonLiu-zZ/league_of_legend_matches_analysis/index.md

 ## Step 1

 ### Goal
-I study: *When it's behind, which position hurts its team’s chance to win the least?*
+League of Legends (LoL) is a popular competitive game where players control different champions, each tied to a specific position on the team.
+Because position balance and impact are often hot topics in the community, I chose to investigate a position-related question that interested me most, using data exploration across the first four steps of this website: *When a team is behind, which position hurts its team’s chance to win the least?*
 In other words, in situations where the game is going poorly, and if a player is trailing their lane opponent in gold, which role (top, jng, mid, bot, sup) is the most “forgiving” for team win rate.

 ### Data